CURRENT WEATHER, ROADS and more

 Driving Tips

 • Keep your gas tank full.
-It may be necessary to change routes or turn back during a bad storm or you may be caught in a traffic delay.
+Depending on the weather it may be necessary for you to change routes or turn back during a bad storm.
+It is recommended you carry additional gas incase of getting caught in a traffic delay.

 • Keep windshield and windows clear.
 You may want to stop at a safe turnout to use a snow brush or scraper.
 Use the car defroster and a clean cloth to keep the windows free of fog.